AthenaDecisionSystems/athena-owl-core/owl-agent-frontend/README.md

 It enables access to your custom demo based on the Owl Backend.
 The demos are in this [Git repository](https://github.com/AthenaDecisionSystems/athena-owl-demos).

-The Frontend is developped in Javascript and leverages the [React library](https://react.dev/).
+The Frontend is developed in Javascript and leverages the [React library](https://react.dev/).

 To run it, two options (detailed below):
 1. As a Docker container